 Here you will find out about the term's homework and spellings, information about what we are learning in class, as well as photographs of us enjoying our time at school.
 We will also add any upcoming events, trips or newsletters that the children will be taking part

 in.
 We hope you enjoy reading our class page.

-We hope that you all had a fantastic summer and are ready to get stuck into the exciting term ahead.
-Our topic this term will be World Wars; we will initially be finding out about World War I, followed by World War II.
-We will locate areas affected by war on maps and identify routes taken by the soldiers.
-Our literacy topic is War Horse which fits perfectly with the topic.
+We hope that you all had a relaxing half-term break and are ready to get stuck into the next few weeks.
+Our topic this half term will be World War Two; we will be visiting The National Holocaust Centre and Museum to support our topic.
+Our literacy topic is Goodnight Mister Tom which fits well with the topic.
 In Science we will be learning about sound; we will identify how sounds are made and how distance affects sound.

 We have got some great sports coaches in school at the moment so the children will be very active throughout the week.
 In Class 3 this will include: karate, football and multi-skills.

 Star of the Week